 The price and value of investments and income derived from them can go down as well as up.
 You may not get back the amount originally invested.

-UBS does not give legal and tax advice and you should consult your independent tax adviser for specific advice before entering into or refraining from entering into any investment.
+UBS does not give tax advice and you should consult your independent tax adviser for specific advice before entering into or refraining from entering into any investment.